-Zalman Zylbercweig was born in a small town outside of Lodz, Poland to Father Tsvi-Hirsh Zylbercweig, a Hebrew and Yiddish writer.
+Zalman Zylbercweig was born in a small town outside of Lodz, Poland.
+His father was Tsvi-Hirsh Zylbercweig, a Hebrew and Yiddish writer.
 As a young boy, Zalman moved to Lodz with his family, where he enrolled in a modern religious Jewish school.
 Zylbercweig continued his secondary education at the Lida Yeshiva of Rabbi Isaac Jacob Reines.

-From 1915 to 1924, Zylbercweig acted as the editor of the daily Lodz newspaper Lodzer Tageblat.
+From 1915 to 1924, Zylbercweig acted as the editor of the daily Lodz newspaper, Lodzer Tageblat.
 In addition to his editorial duties, he published political articles, adaptations of novels, and reviews of books, music, and Yiddish theater.
-In 1922, Zylbercweig began to collect materials that would serve as the base for his seminal work, Leksikon fun Yidishn Teater .
+In 1922, Zylbercweig began to collect materials that would serve as the base for his seminal work, Leksikon fun Yidishn Teater (Lexicon of Yiddish Theater).

 In 1924, he left Lodz to settle in Palestine, making occasional visits to the United States for research purposes.
 Zylbercweig traveled to Jewish communities around the world to document their theaters, including Argentina, Poland, France, and England.